Subcubic Coin Tossing in Asynchrony without PKI

+Theorem \ref{simplethm} holds when the parties are connected via reliable and authenticated channels, even in the full-information setting.
+However, $\C_\str$ may require more security assumptions (such as secure channels), and if so, then $\mathit{T}(\C_\str,z,k,\varepsilon,\alpha)$ inherits these assumptions.

-\paragraph{Our method} We prove Theorem \ref{mainthm} with a committee-based transformation.
-Say for example that we have a binary common coin $\C_\st$ that tolerates $t < n/4$ faults and costs $O(n^k)$ words (messages of size $O(\log n)$) for some $k > 2$, and we want to obtain a cheaper binary coin that tolerates $t < n/5$ faults.
-Then, we assort the $n$ parties into $q = \Theta(n^{2-2/k})$ deterministically fixed committees (party subsets) of size $s = \Theta(n^{1/k} + \log n)$, with the critical safety guarantee that no matter which $t < n/5$ parties the adversary adaptively corrupts, only $O(\sqrt{q})$ committees can become bad (start containing $\frac{s}{4}$ or more corrupted parties).
-Each committee internally generates a random bit by running $\C_\st$, and then publishes this bit to the parties outside the committee.
-Finally, every party outputs the bit which it believes a majority of the committees published.
-Essentially, we mimic a $q$-party instance of Ben-Or's coin by making each committee act as a virtual party, an instance with at least constant fairness as only $O(\sqrt{q})$ of the virtual parties (committees) are corrupt (bad).
+\subparagraph{Our method.} We prove Theorem \ref{simplethm} with a committee-based transformation.
+Suppose for example that we have a strong binary coin $\C_\str$ that tolerates $t < n/4$ faults and costs $O(n^k)$ words (messages of size $O(\log n)$) for some $k > 2$, and we want to get a cheaper binary coin that tolerates $t < n/5$ faults.
+Then, we assort the $n$ parties into $q = \Theta(n^{2-2/k})$ deterministically fixed committees (party subsets) of size $s = \Theta(n^{1/k} + \log n)$, with the safety guarantee that no matter which $t < n/5$ parties the adversary adaptively corrupts, only $O(\sqrt{q})$ committees can become bad (start containing $\frac{s}{4}$ or more corrupted parties).
+Each committee internally generates a random bit by running $\C_\str$, and then publishes its bit $b$ to make $b$ known to the parties outside.
+Finally, each party outputs the bit that it thinks a majority of the committees published.
+Essentially, we mimic a $q$-party instance of Ben-Or's common coin by making each committee act as a virtual party, a virtual instance with at least constant fairness as only $O(\sqrt{q})$ of the virtual parties (committees) are corrupt (bad).